sorairolake/qrtool/README.md

 - `unicode` (to the terminal as UTF-8 string)
 - `unicode-invert`

-Encode to a SVG image:
+Encode in a QR code and output as a SVG image:

 ```sh
 qrtool encode -o output.svg -t svg "QR code"